 - Andouille sausage: Smoky, cajun-style andouille sausage brings some of the spicy kick to this recipe but if you'd like to tone down the heat try mild Italian sausage (pork or chicken) or kielbasa smoked sausage instead.
 For a vegan version of this recipe use vegan andouille sausage (but be mindful that many vegan sausages are not gluten-free).
 Brand suggestion: Hempler's Andouille Sausage

 - Cajun seasoning: You could make a homemade cajun seasoning blend but I went the quick and easy route with a store-bought cajun seasoning mix.
-Avoid cajun seasoning blends that have salt listed as their first ingredient otherwise you might end up with a very salty plate of pasta.
+DO NOT use cajun seasoning blends that list salt as its first ingredient, otherwise you will end up with a very salty plate of pasta.
 Also, feel free to use more or less than I suggest in the recipe if your tastebuds prefer a different level of spice.
-Brand suggestion: McMormick's Grill Mates Louisiana Cajun Seasoning
+This recipe was developed specifically using the cajun seasoning brand I suggest.
+If you use a different cajun seasoning the results may be significantly more or less spicy.
+Brand suggestion: McCormick Grill Mates Louisiana Cajun Seasoning

 - Fire-roasted tomatoes: I often use canned fire-roasted tomatoes in my recipes because I love the extra depth and subtle smokey sweetness that they add to a recipe but if you're in a pinch regular canned diced tomatoes will work as well.
 Brand suggestion: Muir Glen Diced Fire-Roasted Tomatoes